materialsproject/fireworks/docs/installation.rst

 .. tip:: if you have easy_install configured, e.g. through `setuptools <http://pypi.python.org/pypi/setuptools>`_, you should be able to install pip using the command 'easy_install pip'

+*TODO: write about a potential virtualenv style installation.*

 Download FireWorks and dependencies
 -----------------------------------
 1. Run the following code to download the FireWorks source::